Lee-Ann Chae

 Workshop: The Promising Syllabus, Temple Center for the Advancement of Teaching, August 2018

-Workshop on Teaching Undergraduate Writing, UCLA Writing Program, September 2014
+Workshop: Teaching Undergraduate Writing, UCLA Writing Program, September 2014

 Teaching Assistant Training Program, UCLA, Fall 2013